-- 1. The final land-use will be a naturalized area with a large lake and various aquatic and terrestrial habitat areas - 4.
-The water level of the proposed lake (±174m a.s.l.) and the post-extraction ground water table, are as shown on pages 1, 4 and 5 as per
+- 1. The final land-use will be a naturalized area with a large lake and various aquatic and terrestrial habitat areas 2.
+No buildings or structures associated with aggregate operations will remain on site. - 3.
+There will be no internal roads remaining on the site.
+4. The water level of the proposed lake (±174m a.s.l.) and the post-extraction ground water table, are as shown on pages 1, 4 and 5 as per hydrogeological/ hydrological assessments.